UCL/2023-03-09-UCL-DasH/setup/index.md

 Click with the right button on the `swc-installation.ps1` that you downloaded`swc-installation.ps1` that you downloaded and select `Run with PowerShell`.
 This may prompt a question about Change of policies, if so answer <key>Y</key>es.

+## Setting up your environment
+Once you have downloaded and installed, complete the following steps.
 1. The install script above will create an environment named 'python_course'.
 Please activate that environment with the following command:
    ~~~